anande/GitOps/keycloak/README.md

 - CLIENT SCOPES

 ```
-Under Client Scopes these should be optional
+Under Client Scopes these should be `Optional`

  - acr, address, microprofile-jwt, phone

-Under Client Scopes these should be set to Default
+Under Client Scopes these should be set to `Default`

  - basic, email, offline_access, profile, roles, web-origins